 It’s embedded in your payroll solution

 Since EWA platforms are third-party services, employees and payroll administrators need to manage yet another platform.
-Flexible pay platforms like Everee are directly embedded into your organization’s payroll solution, which simplifies the process and speeds up workflows while eliminating the frustration that comes with having to log in to yet another platform.
+Flexible pay platforms like Everee are an all-in-one solution, which simplifies the process and speeds up workflows while eliminating the frustration that comes with having to log in to yet another platform.

 Workers aren’t charged any fees for on-demand pay

 Most EWA solutions charge employees fees to access their earnings before payday.
 While some generous employers offer to cover these expenses, not every employee is that lucky.

 When you stop to think about it, forcing employees in poor financial situations to pay to get the money they’ve already earned doesn’t make a whole lot of sense — nor is it a persuasive incentive.
 A fee-based model is also a sticking point for regulators.
 In a 2020 recommendation, the National Consumer Law Center stated that “A rush to encourage fee-based [EWA] programs will simply result in a new form of payday loan.”
 Leading flexible pay solutions help you avoid this issue altogether by not charging any fees to the workers.